silasnevstad/CS4530-Project/design/server-architecture.md

 ### Services

 - `PublisherService`: Handles operations related to publishers and their sheets.
 Manages updates and subscriptions.
+Uses an SQLite database for data persistence.
-- `UserService`: Manages user authentication and authorization.
+- `UserService`: Manages user authentication and authorization, ensuring only authorized users can access the server.

+### Database Service
+`DatabaseService`: Manages the connection to the SQLite database and initializes the database schema.
+Provides methods to get a database connection and set the database URL for different environments (production vs. testing).

 ### Controllers